Frequently Asked Questions

 - How often do I have to use NEMOS?

-The treatment with NEMOS is carried out autonomously by patients in sessions lasting at least an hour, in 3 or 4 sessions a day, for a total of 4 to 5 hours per day.
+The treatment with NEMOS is carried out autonomously by patients in sessions lasting approximately 4 hours per day.

 - Which side effects may occur?